joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

   Git activity is under SSO enforcement.
 For example, creating or deleting a branch, commit, or tag.
 For Git activity over SSH and HTTPS, users must have at least one active session signed-in through SSO before they can push to or pull from a GitLab repository.
-The active session can be on a different device.

 When SSO for web activity is enforced, non-SSO group members do not lose access immediately.
 If the user: